RoseTheFlower/MetroSteam/README.md

 * Launch the patcher and wait for it to apply the changes.
 * Close and open the chat and friends windows if necessary.

-## Known issues seemingly applicable to all skins
+## Known issues
 * Broken height of multiuser chats
 * Alignment issues at the notification options tab

+Both of these stem from the current version of the patcher, not the skin itself.

 ## Credits
 * [RedSigma](https://github.com/redsigma) for creating a custom skin of the new chat, which I initially used as a template.